PERSPECTIVES: I Don't Want to Miss the War!

 By James C. Johnston Jr.

-If one reads history, one may
+If one reads history, one may discover that from the earliest times

-substantial number of people sought fame and fortune through fighting
+of recorded history a substantial number of people sought fame and

-wars and becoming heroes.
-In the earliest stages of this sort of
+fortune through fighting wars and becoming heroes.
+In the earliest

-fame-seeking, the most popular medium for spreading fame was orally.
+stages of this sort of fame-seeking, the most popular medium for

-This goes back to Homer, the “Blind Poet” of
+spreading fame was orally.
+This goes back to Homer, the “Blind

-epic poems The Iliad
+those two great epic poems The Iliad and The Odyssey,

-ten-year-long return of the hero-king Odysseus to his home of Ithaca.
+the ten-year-long return of the hero-king Odysseus to his home of

-reciting these two great epic poems as popular entertainment.
+bards reciting these two great epic poems as popular entertainment.

-In ancient Rome, even during
+In ancient Rome,

-think of books written in the era before mass printing of
+When we think of books written in the era before mass printing of

 “Block-Books” about 1400, and books from movable type by